 - 1. What do you do when a patient becomes distressed in your OPD as like in this scenario?"
 Write response on flipchart. - 2.
-Ask the participants whether they feel fixing patient's problems or avoiding emotions is an effective method. - 3.
+Have you ever had experience of feeling to fix patient's problems or avoiding emotions is an effective method? - 3.
 Briefly discuss the consequences of dealing with patient emotions in this way.
-(Write the responses on the flip chart).
+(Write the responses on the flip chart). - √ The way that the health worker responds to that distress can make a big difference to the patient and their health.